needle-mirror/com.unity.addressables/Documentation~/ContentPackingAndLoadingSchema.md

 The **Prevent Updates** property acts in the following way:

-* **Enabled**: The tool doesn't move any assets.
-When you make the update build, if any assets in the bundle have changed, then the entire bundle is rebuilt.
+* **Enabled**: If any assets in the AssetBundle have changed, then the [Check for Content Update Restrictions](builds-update-build.md#check-for-content-update-restrictions) tool moves them to a new group created for the update.
+When you make the update build, the assets in the AssetBundles created from this new group override the versions found in the existing AssetBundles.
-* **Disabled**: If any assets in the bundle have changed, then the [Check for Content Update Restrictions](builds-update-build.md#check-for-content-update-restrictions) tool moves them to a new group created for the update.
-When you make the update build, the assets in the AssetBundles created from this new group override the versions found in the existing bundles.
+* **Disabled**: The tool doesn't move any assets.
+When you make the update build, if any assets in the AssetBundle have changed, then the entire bundle is rebuilt.

 ## Additional resources